patohdzs/datadventures/README.md

 ## Current projects:

-- #### Final Offer: Real estate price forecasting in Ames, Iowa
+- #### Final Offer

-  - Project focused on using a variety of ML alogrithms to predict house prices using data from Ames, Iowa.
+  - Project focused on using a variety of ML supervised regression alogrithms to predict house prices using data from Ames, Iowa.
   - Predictions served as submissions for the [Kaggle Housing Prices Competition](https://www.kaggle.com/c/home-data-for-ml-course).

 - #### Cardiac arrest:
-  - Project focused on using statistical techniques and ML to gain insights regarding the key factors behind heart failure fatality.
+  - Project focused on using statistical techniques and supervised classification learning models to gain insights on the factors driving heart failure fatality.

 - #### (ONGOING) America's favourite grocery store?
   - Project aimed at forecasting weekly departmental sales across 45 different Walmart outlets in the US.